TKaz2/coffee-sales-analysis-/README.md

-Analyzed data of coffee flavours purchased via vending machine.
+Data analysis of coffee sales made via vending machine. (https://www.kaggle.com/datasets/ihelon/coffee-sales/data) My intention is to replicate a company's goal to maximize profits, and to future proof inventory.

+RMarkdown clearly shows each of the following steps taken:

-- Ensured data is clean to use
+- Cleaning of data
-- Investigated price changes over time
+- Investigation of price changes over time, which is found to be normalized amongst the flavours
-- Analyzed flavour popularity over time
+- Visulization of coffee flavour purchase distributions for each month
+- Final visualization showing all the data as a singular, effective graph

-Attached to this repository is a very user friendly html file.
-All you need to do is download the html file, and open it.
+Attached to this repository is a very user friendly html file, designed for stakeholders who are unfamiliar with R.
-Viewers will be able to follow along my steps, and view the visuals this way very easily.

-Work in progress as data between Nov to Feb inclusive is unavailable.
-Will reanalyze and polish project in the future.
+Continuing to update this analysis as more data is available.